Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 ## Problem Statement

-We measure how weeks of unusually hot or cold weather shift mortality relative to expected baselines—by region and age group—while controlling for long-term trends and seasonality.
+We measure how weeks of unusually hot or cold weather shift mortality relative to expected baselines, by region and age group, while controlling for long-term trends and seasonality.

 ## Objectives

-* Build population-adjusted weekly mortality rates for each region.
+* Build population-adjusted weekly excess mortality rates for each region.
-* Estimate short-term (0–3 week) lagged effects of heat and cold on mortality.
+* Estimate short-term effects of heat and cold on mortality.
-* Assess the impact of extreme weather based on region and age group.
+* Assess the impact of extreme weather based on e.g. region and age group.
 * Produce simple indicators that can pair with forecasts for surge planning.

 ## KPIs

-* Accuracy of excess-mortality estimates on held-out weeks.
+* Accuracy of excess mortality estimates on unseen historical weeks.
 * Consistency of effect direction/magnitude across regions and age groups.
-* Clarity and usefulness of stakeholder-facing summaries.
+* Clarity and usefulness of stakeholder facing summaries.
 * Reproducibility of data processing and modelling.

 ## Stakeholders